 It’s common advice in the guitar world that if you’re an electric guitar player, you at least need to try out an authentic Fender Stratocaster once in your life at the least and if not, own one.
 It’s incredible how much influence that this sole guitar has on the music that we listen to today.

 For under $1,000 (For the latest prices and discounts, check here) you can purchase yourself an incredible guitar that is certain not to disappoint.

 Which guitar is the best to use for Blues?
 There is no given answer, as each guitar provides each user a different experience when playing.
 Any one of the above nine choices will make an amazing guitar for someone to play blues on.
 Whatever guitar you decide to purchase for yourself, don’t forget that playing blues is all about a player’s emotion and feel.

-Bottom Line: As a reminder, if you are really, stuck: Go with the Fender CD-60CE available here.
+Bottom Line: As a reminder, if you are really, stuck: Go with the Squier by Fender Classic Vibe Thinline available here.